ai-robotics-estonia/2023_Validating-applicability-of-an-artificial-intelligence-based-optimization-model/README.md

 # Description
 ## Objectives of the Demonstration Project
-The task of the demo project was to develop and test production process optimization strategies that increase the quality of Scandinor products and customer satisfaction.
+The task of the demo project was to validate production process optimization strategies that increase the quality of Scandinor products and customer satisfaction.
 To do this, various KPI indicators in the simulation were used, measuring the progress throughput the production and possibilities for its improvement.